Coronavirus (COVID-19) epidemic weekly update for Malvern Seniors

-In the week ending 13th November, there were 10 COVID deaths in Worcestershire, of which 11 were in care homes, 3 at home, and 29 in hospital; a fall of 21 on last week.
+In the week ending 8th January, there were 63 COVID related deaths in Worcestershire, of which 11 were in care homes, 3 at home, and 29 in hospital; a fall of 21 on last week.

 In total in England and Wales 6,505 COVID related deaths were reported by ONS in the week to 8th January, a large increase of 3,054 (88%) on the week before.
 Of these 1,027 were in care homes, 311 at home, 73 in a hospice and 5,043 in hospital; plus 51 elsewhere.

 The highest number of hospital deaths (>19) by Lower Tier Local Authority were: